Time Lord (role-playing game)

 Time Lord — Adventures through Time and Space is a Doctor Who role-playing game, written by Ian Marsh and Peter Darvill-Evans and published in 1991 by Virgin Publishing.

+Gameplay

 This game is totally unrelated to the previously released Doctor Who RPG by FASA, having different and simpler mechanics that often seemed arbitrary.
 For example, the companion Polly is a secretary yet according to her statistics, she can hardly read or write.